 There are several different types of blood pressure medication, including beta blockers, calcium channel antagonists, ACE inhibitors, and diuretics.
-Each has its own potential side effects that are commonly known among users of these drugs.
-However, depression caused by some blood pressure medication is being recognized by doctors.
+Each has its own potential side effects.
+However, doctors are recognizing that some blood pressure medication may cause depression.

 Beta Blockers and Calcium Channel Antagonists

 These two drugs both showed that patients taking the drug had double the risk of experiencing mood disorders, like severe depression.
-This led them to be admitted to the hospital for help.
+This led them to the hospital for help.